gmaynez/debugssy/README.md

 ## MCP Allowlist Recommendations

-When using Debugsy with MCP clients that support tool allowlists (like Claude Desktop), you can configure which tools should be automatically approved without requiring user confirmation for each call.
+When using Debugssy with MCP clients that support tool allowlists (like Claude Desktop), you can configure which tools should be automatically approved without requiring user confirmation for each call.

 > **📋 Quick Start:** See [ALLOWLIST_GUIDE.md](./ALLOWLIST_GUIDE.md) for copy-paste configuration examples!